CraveFood/farmblocks/packages/modal/README.md

 - **header** (_Node_)

-  > Node for the header section, if **showCloseButton** is _true_ will add an offset space in case of header is not provided
+  > Node for the header section

 - **headerProps** (_Object_)